sgraden/vpc/about.md

 # About VPC

 A Virtual Private Cloud (VPC) is a virtual network that is tied to your customer account.
-It offers you a cost-effective entry point that provides you with cloud security, and the ability to scale dynamically with growth.
-It offers you fine-grained control over your virtual infrastructure and your network traffic segmentation.
+It offers you a cost-effective entry point that provides cloud security, and the ability to scale dynamically with growth.
+It gives you fine-grained control over your virtual infrastructure and your network traffic segmentation.

 IBM Cloud VPC is part of the next generation of the IBM One Cloud platform, which redefines the traditional industry standards for performance, service growth, flexibility, and deployment freedom.